Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 In short, using this command we can name the different states of our data in any table and then rollback to that state using the ROLLBACK command whenever required.

+99. A transaction completes its execution is said to be

+Committed**.**